What are rich snippets?

 If someone searches for the weather forecast, Google gives them a quick and easy answer that requires no clicks.
 Companies that go after these types of keywords will struggle.
 Think about it, if you got an instant answer from Google, would you look around the SERP for more links?
 Probably not.

 Don’t target content with simple answers.
 Instead, answer questions that require a more in-depth response.
 Google favors long, in-depth content in most cases.
 And having more of that type of content on your website will help you get more organic search traffic and shield you from losing out to the short answers Google displays at the top of the SERP.
+(See how your site is doing on SERPs using our free SERP Checker.)

 Add structured data to your website